Wintellect/MSLearn/Build a Machine-Learning Model and Deploy to Azure Using Containers/includes/2-build-docker-image.md

 	This file contains instructions for building a Docker image that includes **app.py**, **sentiment-analysis.pkl**, and **vocabulary.pkl**, and that launches **app.py** when the container starts.
 It also opens port 8008 so the Flask server can listen for incoming requests on that port.

-1. Replace SCIKIT_VERSION on line 2 of **Dockerfile** with the Scikit-learn version number (for example, 0.20.3) obtained from Azure Notebooks in the previous lesson.
+1. Replace SCIKIT_VERSION on line 2 of **Dockerfile** with the Scikit-learn version number (for example, 0.20.3) obtained at the end of the previous lesson.
 Then save the file.

 The files you need to build the Docker image are in place.
 Now let's build it and push it to the Azure Container Registry.